01The Varied Levels of Organic Consumers

 You can market to both groups at the same time.
 Once customers know you're certified organic, make sure they also know why you're different and better than all the other like-minded organics out there.
 Organic Valley is a company that has found this balance.
 The company promotes organics in general and often markets the many organic benefits to consumers, which draws new organic consumers in.
 Beyond that, Organic Valley has managed to position itself as a sustainable organic brand that supports smaller family farms, which appeals to a smaller, but still significant, group of savvy organic consumers who are looking beyond the USDA seal for something more substantial.

 It's a fine line to market to both new organic consumers and more engaged organic advocates, but if you want to sell more organics, you should try to find that line.

 05Savvy Organic Consumers

 Savvy, well-informed organic customers have usually been buying organics for a while, are often outspoken about the benefits of organics, and are looking for much more than just the organic seal.
 These types of customers are excellent because they're willing to pay more for organics since they understand the value in doing so.
-As an example, most super organic advocates I know won't buy private label organic milk or Horizon brand organic milk because of what they believe may be shady dairy practices.
+As an example, many super organic advocates won't buy private label organic milk or Horizon brand organic milk because of what they believe may be shady dairy practices.
 Real organic advocates are fine paying more for Organic Valley milk because they perceive it as a more truthful organic brand.